 9 was currently sitting on the edge of the porch, staring in the direction of the city.
 He had been dreading this day for a long time; it was the one-year anniversary since the demise of the Fabrication Machine.
 It was a reminder of what had happened, what had been lost and why…what could've been if it had never happened.

 Regardless of what he felt, 7 knew that 9 couldn't let go of his guilt.
 She also knew that living in the library (or the city in general) wasn't helping.
-As such she had decided to find a new home outside the city.
+As such, she had decided to find a new home outside the city.
 The cabin in the middle of the woods was the perfect choice.
 The woods were on the side of town opposite of the ruins of the factory, yet the cabin was still close enough to the town to where it wouldn't take very long to get there.
 As for the interior, 7, upon entering it, knew that it hadn't been lived in since at least a few years before the Machine wiped out all life.
-There wasn't a single corpse in either of the rooms, there were books in the bedroom (the 2nd room) that would be easily accessible to the twins, there was a small hole in the wall of the bedroom that led out to the porch, was large enough for the stitchpunks to be able to use and could easily be covered up, and the bed would be easy for the stitchpunks to get on.
+There wasn't a single corpse in either of the rooms, there were books in the bedroom (the 2nd room) that would be easily accessible to the twins, there was a small hole in the wall of the bedroom that led out to the porch that was large enough for the stitchpunks to be able to use and could easily be covered up, and there were several soft objects that could be used as beds.
 It was so perfect, it was like the previous inhabitant had left it for the stitchpunks (which would have been really creepy if that had been the case).

 Anyway, 9 was beginning to wonder if he should go after 7 when he spotted her slowly walking towards the cabin from the direction of the city.
 9 was glad to see her, but he knew that something was wrong.
 For starters, when she came back after her outings, she would never walk so slowly, and she would never go to the ruins of the town if she was tired.
 It WAS a long walk, after all.

 And what was that she was carrying in her arms…?